apollographql/apollo-client/docs/source/essentials/mutations.md

   <dd>Your `ApolloClient` instance.
 Useful for invoking cache methods outside the context of the update function, such as `client.writeData` and `client.readQuery`.</dd>
 </dl>

-<h2 id="next-steps">Next steps</h2>
+## Next steps

 Learning how to build `Mutation` components to update your data is an important part of developing applications with Apollo Client.
 Now that you're well-versed in updating data, why not try executing client-side mutations with `apollo-link-state`?
 Here are some resources we think will help you level up your skills:

-- [Optimistic UI](../features/optimistic-ui.html): Learn how to improve perceived performance by returning an optimistic response before your mutation result comes back from the server.
+- [Optimistic UI](/features/optimistic-ui/): Learn how to improve perceived performance by returning an optimistic response before your mutation result comes back from the server.
-- [Local state](./local-state.html): Manage your local state with Apollo by executing client-side mutations with `apollo-link-state`.
+- [Local state](/essentials/local-state/): Manage your local state with Apollo by executing client-side mutations with `apollo-link-state`.
-- [Caching in Apollo](../advanced/caching.html): Dive deep into the Apollo cache and how it's normalized in our advanced guide on caching.
+- [Caching in Apollo](/advanced/caching/): Dive deep into the Apollo cache and how it's normalized in our advanced guide on caching.
 Understanding the cache is helpful when writing your mutation's `update` function!
 - [Mutation component video by Sara Vieira](https://youtu.be/2SYa0F50Mb4): If you need a refresher or learn best by watching videos, check out this tutorial on `Mutation` components by Sara!